btreeby/matlab-blocking-timer/README.md

 ## Overview

-Implements two functions, `getTime` and `waitUntilTime` which can be used for performance critical timing operations in MATLAB running under Windows.
+The Matlab Blocking Timer provides two functions, `getTime` and `waitUntilTime` which can be used for performance critical timing operations in MATLAB running under Windows.
 These provide high-performance timing with jitter / drift on the order of ~1 ms. The functionality was inspired by the `GetSecs` and `WaitSecs('UntilTime')` functions in the [Psychtoolbox](http://psychtoolbox.org/) which offer similar performance, but require the `Psychtoolbox`.

 :warning: `waitUntilTime` is a **blocking** timer.
 This means MATLAB will be unresponsive until the specified time is reached!